r-hub/blog/content/post/2026-06-01-jarl/index.md

 Motivated by this conversation among other things, Maëlle wrote a [whole blog post](https://ropensci.org/blog/2026/04/02/tree-sitter-overview/) about Jarl and other tooling for R based on tree-sitter, including the above meme.

-So naturally, when you get called out in a custom meme, you listen. :smile_cat: So here's the long(er) form of "Use Jarl!", from my following sweep through the [parsnip](https://parsnip.tidymodels.org/) package, with commentary from Maëlle.
+So naturally, when you get called out in a custom meme, you listen. :smile_cat: So here's the long(er) form of "Use Jarl!", from the following sweep through the [parsnip](https://parsnip.tidymodels.org/) package by Hannah, with commentary from Maëlle.

 ## How Hannah used Jarl